 - Listen to your body and don’t overdo it.

 - Remember to take things slow.
 You can’t go from couch to marathon in a day.
 If you are starting a new exercise program, gradually build up—don’t push it too hard right out of the gate to prevent overtraining and risk injury.

 - See a doctor before starting a new fitness program or if have an underlying health condition.

-To find a Banner Health provider or specialist near you, visit bannerhealth.com.
+Find a Banner Health provider or specialist near you by visiting bannerhealth.com.